mkdocstrings/griffe/docs/guide/users/loading.md

 As you can see in the interpreter session above, Griffe did not resolve the `X` alias.
 When we tried to access its target object anyway, it failed with a `KeyError`, which was raised again as an [`AliasResolutionError`][griffe.AliasResolutionError].

-Lets try again, but this by loading both packages.
+Lets try again, but this time by loading both packages.

 ```pycon
 ```pycon